China virus fears grow as human transmission and fourth death confirmed

 Chinese authorities also confirmed for the first time that the virus could spread through human contact and said 15 medical staff had been infected.

 The mounting anxiety was transmitted to regional markets.
-China's yuan CNY= was down nearly half a percent and on track for the sharpest daily decline since late August, while airline and travel stocks fell across the region.
+China's onshore yuan CNY= fell 0.6%, its biggest daily drop since Aug.
+26, 2019, while airline and travel stocks fell across the region.

+European shares also slipped on mounting concerns about the impact of the outbreak, with luxury goods firms particularly hard-hit on worries about weaker demand from Chinese consumers.

 The virus can cause pneumonia, with symptoms including fever and difficulty in breathing.
 As those symptoms are similar to many other respiratory diseases, extra screening is needed.